ZiweiHuang96/ZiweiHuang96.github.io/index.md

-**Ziwei Huang (Member, IEEE) received the Ph.D. degree in Information and Communication Engineering from Peking University, Beijing, China, in 2024.
+**Ziwei Huang received the Ph.D. degree in information and communication engineering from Peking University, Beijing, China, in 2024.
 He is currently a Boya Postdoctoral Fellow at Peking University.
-His general research interests are in areas of wireless communications and artificial intelligence, subject on which he has published more than 40 journal and conference papers and 2 books.
-He was a recipient of the China National Postdoctoral Program for Innovative Talents.
-He was a co-recipient of the IET Communications Best Paper Award: Premium Award and was honored with the Doctoral Dissertation Incentive Program by the China Institute of Communications (CIC).
-He has also received the Silver Award at the National Invention Exhibition.
-He has served as the member of the Technical Program Committee and session chair for several international conferences.
-He is an associate editor of Journal on Advances in Signal Processing and an associate editor of IET Communications.
+His research interests include wireless communications and artificial intelligence.
+He has published more than 40 journal and conference papers, as well as two books.
+Dr. Huang was selected for the China National Postdoctoral Program for Innovative Talents.
+He was a co-recipient of the IEEE Communications Society Best Survey Paper Award and the IET Communications Best Paper Award: Premium Award, and was also selected for the Doctoral Dissertation Incentive Program of the China Institute of Communications (CIC).
+His work was recognized as one of the Top Ten Scientific and Technological Advances in Information and Communications in 2025 and received the Silver Award at the National Invention Exhibition.
+He has served on the Technical Program Committees of several international conferences.
+He currently serves as an Associate Editor for the EURASIP Journal on Advances in Signal Processing and IET Communications.
 He is a group member of [Pervasive Connectivity and Networked Intelligence (PCNI)](http://pcni.pku.edu.cn/homepage.html).
 My Google Scholar link is [here](https://scholar.google.com/citations?user=UO10gm8AAAAJ&hl=zh-CN&oi=sra).**

 # Research Interests